open-duelyst/duelyst/docs/DEPLOYING.md

 - Permissions to publish container images to AWS ECR
 - Permissions to deploy AWS ECS services
 - Permissions to upload files to AWS S3 buckets
+- Permissions to create cache invalidations in AWS CloudFront distributions

 ## Step 1: Tag and Create a Release